JOIN THE 2025 KITCHEN GARDEN KICKOFF - REGISTER FOR FREE HERE

 how to dry herbs for tea

-As you use up the herbs that you've stored, remember that dried herbs are more concentrated than fresh, meaning a little bit can go a longer way.
+That's all it takes to dry and save herbs from your garden for winter.
+Note that dried herbs are more concentrated than fresh, meaning a little bit can go a longer way.

-And that's all it takes to dry and save herbs from your garden for winter.
 Imagine having your own year-round supply of herbs that you grew yourself so that you don't have to spend money on those little plastic packets of leaves at the store anymore.
 It's possible to grow enough of your own herbs, even on a small patio or balcony, to use them fresh during the growing season and then harvest enough to dry for the colder months.

 This concept of a year-round herb supply is a major focus of ours here at Gardenary.
 We're on a mission to encourage every single person to grow their favorite herbs at home, whether that's in a sunny windowsill or in a large kitchen garden.
-Herbs can be grown in a very small space, they grow quickly, they don't require a lot of tending, and it's so simple to harvest and store them.
+Herbs can be grown in a very small space, they grow quickly, they don't require a lot of tending, and it's so simple to harvest and store them!

-My Favorite Way to Dry and Store Herbs from the Garden
+The Easiest Way to Dry and Store Herbs from the Garden